HariAgus/PomodoroComposeDekstop/README.md

 <img src="assets/Banner Udemy Compose Desktop.png"/>
 </p>

-The project I created is devoted to a course on Udemy with the theme Pomodoro for time management of useful activities.
+PomodoroComposeDesktop is a desktop-based application designed using Jetpack Compose for Desktop technology to help users manage time with the Pomodoro technique.
+This technique breaks up work time into focused intervals (typically 25 minutes) called “Pomodoros”, interspersed with short breaks to maintain productivity and concentration.

 ## Installation